peter88213/nvhelp-de/source/section_menu.rst

    :alt: novelibre Screenshot

-Mit **Abschnitt > Mehrere Abschnitte hinzufügen** kann man add up to 20 sections to the tree.
+Mit **Abschnitt > Mehrere Abschnitte hinzufügen** können Sie add up to 20 sections to the tree.

 - You will be prompted to enter the number of new sections.
 - The number of sections to be added at once is limited to 20.